temedeus/double-falcon/README.md

 Runs the electron application that points to local web server. `yarn start` must be run before this or else there is nothing to show.

+Depending on configuration I've run into issues with starting electron via yarn due to certain files missing.
+As a quick solution I advise to just run `electron .` directly in this path.

 ### `yarn test`

 Runs tests on the project.